Kobe Bryant among 8 finalists for Basketball Hall of Fame - WHIZ News

 “I’m just so blessed,” Catchings said.
 “I’m so thankful.”

-The Hall also announced its Curt Gowdy Media Award recipients for this year: sportswriter and commentator Michael Wilbon, who spent three decades at The Washington Post and now is with ESPN, and longtime NBA play-by-play commentator Mike Breen.
+The Hall also announced its Curt Gowdy Media Award recipients for this year: sportswriter and commentator Michael Wilbon, who spent three decades at The Washington Post and now is with ESPN, and longtime NBA play-by-play commentator Mike Breen — the voice of the NBA Finals.

+Breen learned of his award on a plane, when he got an email a few days ago.
+He cried then, and his eyes welled with tears again Friday — as they likely will at what promises to be a very emotional ceremony as the game continues mourning Bryant’s death.

+“It’s going to be incredibly sad,” Breen said.
+“We did a game, the first Laker game on ESPN after his passing and it was the saddest thing I’ve ever been a part of from a professional standpoint and I hope I never have to be a part of anything like that again.
+He was so full of life and it seemed like he was never happier or more at ease.

 A pair of new Gowdy awards were also unveiled.
 Turner’s “Inside The NBA” crew of Ernie Johnson, Charles Barkley, Kenny Smith and Shaquille O’Neal were announced as the first winners in the Transformative Media category.
 And longtime sportscaster Jim Gray was the first recipient of the Insight Media Award.